-After that, the car’s tyres and wheels, brakes, fluids, engine and battery need a thorough check.
+After that, the car’s tires and wheels, brakes, fluids, engine, and battery need a thorough check.

-Your tyres and wheels will undergo intense driving conditions on the racetrack, so it’s extremely important that they’re in good condition and that you check them properly before going on the track.
+Your tires and wheels will undergo intense driving conditions on the racetrack, so it’s extremely important that they’re in good condition.

-Then you want to check the tyres’ tread depth.
-Tread depth is important for your car to function in all weather conditions and ensures your tyres have sufficient ground contact even during heavy rain.
-Driving on the track with high speeds and driving through tight corners will have stronger wear on your tyres, so the tread depth and the condition of the sidewalls need to be checked regularly and before every track day.
-You can check your manufacturer’s manual for the optimal tread depth and instructions on how often the tyres need to be replaced.
+Then you want to check the tires’ tread depth.
+Tread depth is important for your car to function in all weather conditions and ensures your tires have sufficient ground contact even during heavy rain.
+Driving on the track with high speeds and driving through tight corners will cause stronger wear on your tires, so the tread depth and the condition of the sidewalls need to be checked regularly and before every track day.
+You can check your manufacturer’s manual for the optimal tread depth and instructions on how often the tires need to be replaced.

-Another important checkpoint is tyre pressure.
-Tyre pressure is critical for your car’s performance, so it’s a must to check before your track day experience.
+Another important checkpoint is tire pressure.
+Tire pressure is critical for your car’s performance, so it’s a must to check before your track day experience.
 You can start with the manufacturer’s recommendations and make small adjustments throughout the day to increase traction.